 One of the most frequently asked questions we have been receiving is:

 "Has Covid-19 impacted on Life Insurance and the application process?"

-Ultimately, Covid-19 has impacted on all of our lives in one way or another, so it should come as no suprise that it has affected the Life Insurance application process too.
+Ultimately, Covid-19 has impacted on all of our lives in one way or another, so it should come as no surprise that it has affected the life insurance application process too.

 To help clarify the situation, we have broken the areas that have been affected into 'New customers & new applications', 'Impacts on underwriting' and 'Existing customers - claims'.

 New Life Insurance customers and new Life Insurance applications

 Since the outbreak of Covid-19, many life insurance companies have introduced new questions to their application forms.
 This has been done in order to establish and manage the insurance risks it poses.

 The questions that they are asking are to establish if someone has:

 - Coronavirus symptoms (for example a new continuous cough and/or a high temperature)

 - Been advised to self-isolate